earvinLi/localize-nextjs-app/README.md

-This is an example showcasing how to localize a 'Next.js' app with 'i18next'.
+This is an example repo showcasing how to localize a 'Next.js' app with 'i18next'.

 ## Getting start